cvmohan-ds/vcf_to_excel/README.md

 ### Thats it run the code...

 ## Example:
-say you want to run your own vcf and your folder is in
+say you want to run your own vcf and your code is in
 ```sh
 C:\Users\sam\vcf_to_excel
 ```